drninkeo/webserver-time/README.md

 	isDstPeriod = true;			// Set to true if the server is located in a DST observant region, and DST is currently in use. timeStringDisplay = "AEDT"; // Server region display.

-## Important notes:
+> [!TIP]

-- Move the time display to an individual position using drag and drop (mouse button on time display!)
+> - Move the time display to an individual position using drag and drop (mouse button on time display!) <br><br>
-- Click on the time display to switch between UTC, local time and server time and the different display options
+> - Click on the time display to switch between UTC, local time and server time and the different display options <br><br>
-- The size of the time display can be changed variably using the scroll wheel
+> - The size of the time display can be changed variably using the scroll wheel <br><br>
-- Switching the arrangement (vertical or horizontal) is done by holding down the time display (2.5 seconds!)
+> - Switching the arrangement (vertical or horizontal) is done by holding down the time display (2.5 seconds!) <br><br>
-- A switch in the script header can be used to turn the time display on mobile devices and the date on and off
+> - A switch in the script header can be used to turn the time display on mobile devices and the date on and off <br><br>
-- When you log in as admin, an update check occurs
+> - When you log in as admin, an update check occurs <br><br>

 ## History:

+## Version 2.6
+- Adjusted to default on the left-hand side, outside of the main wrapper.
+- Added manual time offset adjustments for when the server is ran on HTTPS.
+- Added time display option for the server time.

 ### Version 2.5e
 - Adjustments for screenshot creation